Griffin Pimientos

-The Griffin Pimientos were a minor league baseball team based in Griffin, Georgia.
+The Griffin Pimientos were an American minor league baseball team based in Griffin, Georgia.

 From 1947 to 1951, Griffin played as members of the Class D level Georgia–Alabama League, playing the 1950 season as the Griffin "Tigers."
-Griffin did not advance to the playoffs in any of their five seasons.
+Griffin did not advance to the playoffs in any of its five seasons.
 The "Pimientos" were preceded in Georgia–Alabama League play by the 1915 to 1917 Griffin Griffs.

 In 1948, the "Pimientos" were a minor league affiliate of the St. Louis Browns.

 Griffin hosted home minor league games at Pimiento Park.
-Located on Pimiento Avenue, the ballpark was within the Griffin City Park and is still in use today.
+On Pimiento Avenue, the ballpark was within Griffin City Park and is still in use today.

 History

 Early Griffin teams

 The Griffin Pimientos were preceded in league play by the Griffin Lightfoots, who played from 1915 to 1917 as members of the Class D level Georgia–Alabama League.
-The "Griffin" team proceeded to play the 1920 and 1921 seasons as members of the Class D level Georgia State League to immediately precede the Pimientos in minor league play.
+The "Griffin" team played the 1920 and 1921 seasons as members of the Class D level Georgia State League to immediately preceding the Pimientos in minor league play.

 1947 to 1951: Georgia–Alabama League

-In 1947, Griffin "Pimientos" began play as members of the eight–team Class D level Georgia–Alabama League, the Griffin franchise was added as the league expanded from six teams to eight, also adding Alexander City Millers franchise.
+In 1947, Griffin "Pimientos" played as members of the eight–team Class D level Georgia–Alabama League, the Griffin franchise was added as the league expanded from six teams to eight, also adding the Alexander City Millers franchise.
 The Alexander City Millers, Carrollton Hornets, LaGrange Troupers, Newnan Brownies, Opelika Owls, Tallassee Indians and Valley Rebels joined the Pimientos in beginning league play on April 23, 1947.

-The team use of the "Pimientos" nickname corresponds to local agriculture.
-In the era, there were many pimiento farms in Griffin and the surrounding era.
+The team's use of the "Pimientos" nickname corresponds to local agriculture.
+In the era, there were many pimiento farms in Griffin and the surrounding area.
 Their popularity grew because they were more resistant to the boll weevil than other crops.

 In their first season of play, the Pimientos placed sixth in the 1947 Georgia–Alabama League and did not qualify for the playoffs.
 The team missed the playoffs in all five seasons of play.
 The Pimientos ended the regular season with a record of 53–66, as Abe White served as manager.
-Griffin finished 20.5 games behind the first place Carrollton Hornets in the final regular season standings.
+Griffin finished 20.5 games behind the first-place Carrollton Hornets in the final regular season standings.
 Griffin's Ken Guettler led the league with both 25 Home Runs and 103 RBI.

 In 1948, the Pimientos became a minor league affiliate of the St. Louis Browns for one season.
 The returning Abe White and Fred Campbell managed the Pimientos to another sixth place finish in the eight–team Georgia–Alabama League.
 Griffin ended the regular season with a 55–71 record, finishing 20.0 games behind the 1st place Valley Rebels, missing the league playoffs.
 Player/manager Fred Campbell won the league batting title, hitting .357 and led the Georgia–Alabama with 105 RBI.